guardtime/libparamset/doc/mainpage.md

 * Task set, composed of multiple tasks, where from a task can be extracted by specified parameter set.
 * Auto-generated suggestions between multiple tasks for the user when it is not impossible to resolve which task the user wants to perform.
 * Auto-generated suggestions how to fix the task user tries to perform.
+* Parameters can be bound with description and formatted to human readable list for help text.

 Main objects
 ------------